-Glasses users and camera owners know about this little tool all too well — after all, it’s the best way to clean a camera lens and your eyeglasses.
-Designed to clean dust and debris without producing lint or scratching delicate surfaces, microfiber cloths are the best place to start when it comes time to clean a laptop screen.
+Glasses users and camera owners know about this little tool all too well—after all, it’s the best way to clean a camera lens and your eyeglasses.
+Designed to clean dust and debris without producing lint or scratching delicate surfaces, microfiber cloths are the best place to start when it comes to cleaning a laptop screen.

 Although you can use other cloth-based materials, they are more likely to leave behind their own detritus.
 Don’t even think about using a paper towel or tissue.
 They might seem soft when blowing your nose, but they are rough when it comes to scratch-prone displays.

 Step 1: Acquire a microfiber cloth.
-There are many out there, but those specifically designed for glasses or lens cleaning work best.
+Specifically one designed for glasses or lens cleaning.

 Step 2: Shut down your laptop.
 Not only is it safer this way, but having a blank screen can help you see any dust that needs to be removed.